In this article, we’re going to give you an overview of Curtin University and the medical courses it offers that require

-- The application is ranked on a 60:40 base with 60% of weight on ATAR score and 40% upon UCAT score.
+- The application is ranked on a 60:40 base with 60% of the weight on ATAR score and 40% upon UCAT score.

 - Students are required to submit the Curtin predicted ATAR form (completed by their school Principal) to Curtin before the published deadline.

 Interview Criteria and structure:

 - Criteria: Students must demonstrate a knowledge of the medical profession, their ability to communicate clearly and think critically.

 - Structure: The interview is structured as a Multiple Mini Interview.
 There are two rounds of interviews: